Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

-You could even point them in the direction of a registered dietician if their food diaries reveal that they need plenty of guidance.
+You could even point them toward a registered dietician if their food diaries reveal that they need plenty of guidance.

-Helping people with healthy eating could simply be encouraging them to eat at home instead of take-outs or at a restaurant.
+Helping people with healthy eating could simply encourage them to eat at home instead of take-outs or at a restaurant.

 Of course, you can broaden your knowledge about nutrition as a way to help your clients by getting a nutrition certification.

-Or point them towards resources that cover healthy cooking both in terms of ingredients and preparation.
+Or point them toward resources that cover healthy cooking both in terms of ingredients and preparation.

 And those could be online or even in the form of a cookbook.